 Explore the bear valley of SLO County: Los Osos – Baywood Park

-Los Osos, Spanish for “Valley of the Bears”, is off the beaten path and the gateway to Montana de Oro, an amazing state park along the ocean.
+Los Osos, Spanish for “the bears”, is off the beaten path and the gateway to Montana de Oro, an amazing state park along the ocean.
 The town of Los Osos – Baywood Park has many quaint places of interest for visitors to stop on their way to and from the state park.
 Try one of the many restaurants or grab something to take with you for a picnic at the beach or one of the nearby forests.

 Montana de Oro